How To Grow & Care For Lotus

 Growing Season

 You can grow lotus in plant hardiness zones 4, 5, 6, 7, 8, 9, 10, and 11 very easily.
 It can survive in temperate as well as tropical to sub-tropical regions.
-But, lotus plant do not love extreme cold or heat.
+But, lotus plant do not grow well extreme cold or heat.
+The most common mistake people make is to try growing lotus during winters.
+In winter, the lotus plant goes into dormancy; hence it is not a perfect time to grow lotus.

-It can thrive well in areas having temperature range of 20 to 35 degrees celsius during summer season.
-Spring is considered as the best season for propagation of lotus plant.
+It can thrive well in areas having a temperature range of 20 to 35 degrees Celsius during the summer season.
+Spring is considered the best season for propagation of the lotus plant.

 Potting Mix

-Lotus can grow well in a mix of sand and clayey soil.
+Lotus can grow well in a mix of compost and clayey soil.
 Do not use sandy loam soil or other type of soil mix that you use for growing garden plants.
-But, if sand and clayey soil is not available then you can use normal garden soil.
+But if compost and clayey soil are not available, then you can use normal garden soil.

 The only problem is that the normal soil or loose soil can start floating in water.
-Mix 60% clayey soil + 40% sand to prepare potting mix for growing lotus.
+Mix 80% clayey soil + 20% organic compost like vermicompost to prepare potting mix for growing lotus.

 Selection of Pot